 Volunteers advocates must attend and successfully complete the Regional Victim Services Training Academy.

 To become a Victim Services Volunteer:

-- Complete a My Impact Page profile by August 15 and include “Victim Services” in the textbox for volunteer interests.
+- Complete a My Impact Page profile and include “Victim Services” in the textbox for volunteer interests.

-- Be available for interview by Victim Services staff as early as August 19 and complete a thorough background investigation.
+- Be available for interview by Victim Services staff and complete a thorough background investigation.

 Contact Victim Services Coordinator Tracy Lyke to express interest and ask any questions you may have.
 She can be reached by email or by calling 512-341-3124.